A simple guide to UK VAT rates for businesses

 1. What are the main UK VAT rates and how do they apply?

-The UK has three main VAT rates: standard, reduced, and zero.
-The standard rate is 20 percent and applies to most goods and services, such as electronics, clothing, and business services.
+The UK has three primary VAT rates: standard, reduced, and zero.
+The standard rate, set at 20%, applies to most goods and services, such as electronics, clothing, and general business offerings.
+The reduced rate of 5% is reserved for specific items like home energy, children’s car seats, and certain home renovation services.

 2. Who needs to register for VAT in the UK?